The Five Stages of DivorceHeather Arnold

 The process of getting a divorce can be understandably difficult, and it comes with many concerns – from the emotional to the financial and practical.
 This guide aims to ease that load for anyone looking to get a divorce, by breaking down the process into five easy-to-understand steps.
 Read on to discover the five stages of divorce, along with detail on each step and what you will need to do.

-Once the Petition has been appropriately acknowledged, the Petitioner will need to apply for a Decree Nisi, which is the first decree in divorce proceedings.
+Once the Petition has been appropriately acknowledged, the Applicant will need to apply for a Conditional Order, which is the first decree in divorce proceedings.
 The Conditional Order cannot be applied for until 20 weeks have passed from the date that the Petition was issued by the Court.

 This is done by submitting an application form alongside a statement in support which confirms that the contents of the application are true.
-Upon these being lodged with the court, and the court considering the documentation and being satisfied that the Petitioner is entitled to a divorce, the Court will issue a Certificate of Entitlement to a Decree Nisi which will list the date for the pronouncement of the Decree Nisi.
+Upon these being lodged with the court, and the court considering the documentation and being satisfied that the Applicant is entitled to a divorce, the Court will issue a Certificate of Entitlement to a Conditional Order which will list the date for the pronouncement of the Conditional Order.

-Both parties will receive a Court Order stating that the Decree Nisi has been pronounced.
-Along with this there will be a Costs Order stating who should be responsible for meeting the Petitioner’s divorce costs.
+Both parties will receive a Court Order stating that the Conditional Order has been pronounced.

-The divorce is not complete until Decree Absolute is pronounced, and this can only be applied for after at least 6 weeks and one day have passed since the pronouncement of the Decree Nisi.
-After the prescribed time, the Petitioner is entitled to lodge a Notice of Application for Decree Nisi to be made Absolute.
+The divorce is not complete until the Final Order is pronounced, and this can only be applied for after at least 6 weeks have passed since the pronouncement of the Conditional Order.
+After the prescribed time, the Applicant is entitled to lodge a Notice of Application for Conditional Order to be made Final.

-The final step in the divorce is the pronouncement of the Decree Absolute which will be made on the court receiving the Notice of Application for Decree Nisi to be made Absolute.
-The first date that the Petitioner can make such application is 6 weeks and 1 day after the pronouncement of the Decree Nisi.
-Once the Decree Absolute has been granted, you will be legally divorced.
+The final step in the divorce is the pronouncement of the Final Order which will be made on the court receiving the Notice of Application for Conditional Order to be made Final.
+The first date that the Applicant can make such application is 6 weeks after the pronouncement of the Conditional Order.
+Once the Final Order has been granted, you will be legally divorced.

 For more information on how our experienced Family Solicitors can help with your divorce, whether the Petitioner or Respondent please contact our client service advisors.